When to Prune Hydrangea Varieties (With Chart)

 Mophead and Bigleaf Hydrangeas (Hydrangea macrophylla)

 There are hydrangea hybrids that grow on both old and new wood.
 My ‘Endless Summer’ mophead hydrangea (hardy from zones 4 to 9) has the wonderful ability to bloom on both old and new wood.
-Endless Summer hydrangeas thrives with sun in the morning and shade in the afternoon.
-You do not have to prune your Endless Summer Hydrangea since they bloom on both old and new growth but if you need to cut back, do so immediately after blooming.
+Endless Summer hydrangeas thrive with sun in the morning and shade in the afternoon.
+You do not have to prune your Endless Summer Hydrangea since they bloom on both old and new growth, but if you need to cut back, do so immediately after blooming.
 Remove only dead stems in the spring.

-endless-summer-hydrangea‘Endless Summer’ in a good year.
+‘Endless Summer’ in a good year.

 My other blue hydrangea is a lacecap-type, called ‘Let’s Dance Starlight’, but instead of the huge, mophead-type of flower cluster that ‘Endless Summer’ has, the lacecap hydrangea bears a flat blossom made up of many small, fertile flowers surrounded by a few showy, sterile flowers.
 It is hardy from Zones 5 to 9 and blooms on both old and new wood.
 As with Endless Summer, pruning is generally not needed, but it may be trimmed lightly after the first flowering.